IBE160/SG-Gruppe-3-Komm/proposal.md

    - Student clicks the "Delete" button in the course "Edit" window
    - Ask if the Student is sure if the Course should be deleted
    - Student clicks "Yes" button and the course and all course calender activities is deleted
-   - Moves back to Dashboard
+   - "Exit to Dashboard" - returns to user dashboard

 3. **Student Confirms Not to Deletes Course**
    - Student is sure the Course should be deleted
    - Clicks "No" button
-   - Moves back to Dashboard without any action
+   - "Exit to Dashboard" - returns to user dashboard

-### Flow 5 EXTRA: Show All Courses
+### Flow 4: CRUD (Create, Read, Update, Delete) Functionality On the Courses
 **Entry Point**: Student are logged inn to Dashboard

 1. **Dashboard**
-   - Student clicks the "Course" button on Dashboard
+   - Student clicks the "Course" button from the Dashboard

-2. **Student Select One The Courses**
+2. **Student Selects A Courses And Updates The Content**
-   - Student clicks on one of the courses in the Courselist
+   - Student clicks one of the courses in the overview course list
-   - Student can now Edit, Read, Delete or Add a new course (CRUD - Create, Read, Update and Delete)
+   - Student can now Read, Edit and Delete the selected course
-   - Student clicks "Save" button when content is added or updated
+   - Student clicks "Save" button when content is updated and return to the course list page

-   - Moves back to Dashboard
+ 3. **Student Adds New Course**
+  - The Student can add a new course by clicking the "Add Course" button from this course list page
+  - "Exit to Dashboard" - when the student has finished the add or update work

 ---

 ## Technical Constraints